spryker/spryker-docs/docs/paas+/dev/onboarding-to-paas+.md

 Before you can start managing the upgrades of your project with PaaS+, fulfill the following prerequisites.

 ### 1.1.
-Update each module to the latest version
+Update all modules to the latest version

-Spryker upgrader provides automatic minor and patch updates for the current version of each module.
+Spryker upgrader service provides automatic minor and patch updates for the current version of each module.
 Since we release most of the updates for the latest versions of modules, if a module is not of the latest major version, it will not receive most of the updates.

 ### 1.2.
 Implement Spryker SDK in development